 - How is communication shaped by deafness and the use of Sign Language?

-- How does deafness and early language experience impact on cognitive functions beyond language?
+- How do deafness and early language experience impact cognitive functions beyond language?

 Continuous Professional Development (CPD)

 DCAL have a number of CPD programmes for people learning British Sign Language (BSL) & for Deaf people alike:

 – BSL Linguistics

 – Language and cognitive development of deaf children